Mulch Delivery and Installation Services in North Shore Milwaukee County

-If the mulch is made of pieces of bark, or even straw, we recommend a layer up 4 inches deep.
-Because there are plenty of spaces in between chunks of bark, you need a thicker layer to control weeks, prevent evaporation and provide insulation against cold and heat.
+If the mulch is made of pieces of bark, or even straw, we recommend a layer up to 4 inches deep.
+Because there are plenty of spaces in between chunks of bark, you need a thicker layer to control weeds, prevent evaporation and provide insulation against cold and heat.

 One thing many DIY’ers don’t realize is that you shouldn’t push the mulch right up to the base of the plant or tree.
 Piling it up against the stem or base will cause the plant to rot.
-There should always be about 1 to 2 inches of “breathing room” near the base of the plant.
+There should always be about 1 to 2 inches of “breathing room” around the plant.

 DIY Mulch Application vs Hiring A Landscaping Company

 Mulching around plants is spring tradition in Wisconsin.
 Mulch is usually applied in April or May after the soil has sufficiently thawed and warmed.
 Of course, mulch can be spread later in the season, as well, so if you plant new features, mulch around them.